 If you’re on an extreme budget, then this is a good option, you can always upgrade to their paid for service later.
 Simply ensure that whenever you’re using a site that involves entering confidential information that you fire up the VPN before you log in.
 Here are a selection of free VPNs that get good reviews from the tech community.

-Tunnelbear offer a free 500mb a month service – and a 7 day trial of their options with more data.
+Tunnelbear offer a free 500mb a month service.
 Give them a go here.

 Best VPN for Travel

 Paid for VPN services are NOT EXPENSIVE.
 We’ve used ExpressVPN for years now.
 What does Express VPN cost?
 We pay just US$8.32 a month.
 And that’s for unlimited data and 148 worldwide VPN locations in nearly 100 countries.
 And it covers all our devices – that’s two laptops, one iPad, one android and one iPhone.

 - A VPN won’t protect you against computer viruses.
 You’ll need an anti-virus solution for that.

 - A VPN won’t protect you against internet malware.
 It’s providing an encrypted tunnel if you click on an infected link you’re still going to get infect unless you have an anti-malware solution.
 These are normally bundled with anti-virus solutions.

 - A VPN won’t protect you and your family from visiting pornographic, illegal or gambling sites on the web.
 You’ll need a firewall or common sense for that.

 - A VPN will not make you completely anonymous.
 It is not a license to go and commit a crime.
 You can’t commit huge financial fraud hiding behind a VPN and expect to get away with it.

 What a VPN will do is provide you with a level of security and privacy that will enable you to use free open wifi hotspots so that you can enjoy your travelling.